MicrosoftDocs/win32/desktop-src/direct3d9/id3dxbaseeffect--getvalue.md

-﻿---
+---
-Description: 'Get the value of an arbitrary parameter or annotation, including simple types, structs, arrays, strings, shaders and textures.
-This method can be used in place of nearly all the Getxxx calls in ID3DXBaseEffect.' ms.assetid: '41343922-99a7-486f-b4b0-1aa07f339664'
+Description: Get the value of an arbitrary parameter or annotation, including simple types, structs, arrays, strings, shaders and textures.
+This method can be used in place of nearly all the Getxxx calls in ID3DXBaseEffect. ms.assetid: 41343922-99a7-486f-b4b0-1aa07f339664
-title: 'ID3DXBaseEffect::GetValue method'
+title: ID3DXBaseEffectGetValue method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXBaseEffect::GetValue method